raypeng/DGBDT/index.md

 4. Each worker votes for their top k features, where k is a configurable parameter.

-5. Master aggregates the votes and requests the top 2k most voted features.
+5. Master aggregates the votes and requests the top 2\*k most voted features.

-6. Workers send their local histograms for the top 2k features to master.
+6. Workers send their local histograms for the top 2\*k features to master.
    Master merges these histograms and evaluates possible split points like before.

 7. Master sends the best split point to the workers.
-Each machine in parallel now splits the node into left and right childs.
+Each machine in parallel now splits the node into left and right children.
 Repeat steps 3 to 7 as needed.

 We implemented the above algorithms with Open MPI for communication